ddRPB/rpb-doc/edc/edc.rst

 This module provides a web user interface to access the EDC system component integrated in RPB platform, see :numref:`img-left-menu-edc`.
 The main functionality allows browsing studies/sites defined in EDC system and enrolling new subjects using study specific pseudonymisation strategy.
+It brings the study centric view on subjects enrolled within a projects.

 .. figure:: /img/edc/left-menu-edc.png
 	:name: img-left-menu-edc